oanguenot/simctl-cli/README.md

 ```

-_Note_: This commands requires the bundleId of the application.
+_Note_: This command requires the bundleId of the application.

 Argument `args` is used to send parameters to the application.
-In the case of **Afterbuild**, this is the **tests campaign** to launch automatically on application start.
+In the case of **Afterbuild**, this is the **tests campaign** to launch automatically when application starts.

-Application can handle that argument using the `userDefaults` such as the following example
+The application handles that argument using the `UserDefaults` such as in the following example

 ```swift